devparra/baseball-hist-dash/README.md

 This application also provides player projections and uses a Linear Regression to evaluate player performance.

 ## The Analysis
-For historical analysis, this applicaiton breaks down each baseball teams win/loss performance within a range determained my MLB era (epoch).
+For historical analysis, this application breaks down each baseball teams win/loss performance within a range determined my MLB era (epoch).
 Additionally, this application will break down the batting performance with the team's batting average, BABIP, strikeout rate.
-The application also brakes down the piching perfomance using the teams Earned Run Average, strikeout to walk ratio, and outing distribution.
-Finally the feilding performance of each team is illustrated with total errors and double plays.
-The applicaiton will similarly breakdown each teams players statistics within the given era.
-Finally, this application provides player projections that are displayed in a datatable along side career statistics while a regression analysis of the players career and recent seasons are displayed in an oscillating bar chart.
+The application also brakes down the pitching performance using the teams Earned Run Average, strikeout to walk ratio, and outing distribution.
+Finally the fielding performance of each team is illustrated with total errors and double plays.
+The application will similarly breakdown each teams players statistics within the given era.
+Finally, this application provides player projections that are displayed in a data-table along side career statistics while a regression analysis of the players career and recent seasons are displayed in an oscillating bar chart.
 Team rosters used are based on the 2020 season.

 ## Dependencies
 - Python 3.8.5+